lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 hands of the whole issue and turned snake handling over to the state.
-During a controversy over an independent Kentucky congregation of handlers who called themselves the Pine Mountain Church of God, Simmons rebuked the group for misappropriating the name of his church.cxxxi Further, Simmons wrote that snake handling was not a matter for the Church of God to deal with, but rather belonged to the secular courts:
+During a controversy over an independent Kentucky congregation of handlers who called themselves the Pine Mountain Church of God, Simmons rebuked the group for misappropriating the name of his church. [^131] Further, Simmons wrote that snake handling was not a matter for the Church of God to deal with, but rather belonged to the secular courts: